mHarish04/demoproject/README.md

 # demoproject
-This repo Demo project is for analyzing the festures of GIT and testing GIT commands
+This repo Demo project is for analyzing the features of GIT and testing GIT commands